User rights

 Starting the gdbserver with root rights (see C++ remote debugging )

-Resetting to factory defaults with sudo recover-plcnext 1 (see also Factory reset)
+Resetting to factory defaults with sudo recover-plcnext 1 (up to firmware 2024.6, see also Factory reset)

 Root rights